visioninhope/DocXpert-fire/README.md

 - Integration with popular cloud storage services
 - Mobile-friendly interface for on-the-go access

-Whether you're a small business or a large enterprise, DocXpert provides the tools you need to manage your documents effectively, improve team collaboration, and maintain compliance with industry standards.
+Whether you're a small business or a large enterprise, ChatPulse provides the tools you need to manage your documents effectively, improve team collaboration, and maintain compliance with industry standards.

-Experience the future of document management with DocXpert - where efficiency meets innovation.
+Experience the future of document management with ChatPulse - where efficiency meets innovation.